-Chaplaincy is a dynamic presence at the Cork Institute of Technology recognising and responding to the pastoral and spiritual needs of students and staff.
+Chaplaincy is a dynamic presence at MTU recognising and responding to the pastoral and spiritual needs of students and staff.
 An "Open Door" policy exists to enable students to feel welcome and to seek support, especially in times of distress, illness and bereavement.
-Chaplaincy/Student Support team work in close co-operation with the student support services in the college campus.
+Chaplaincy/Student Support team work in close co-operation with the student support services in the university campus.

 Chaplain Coordinator of Pastoral Care Info Desk